MSU Simon Power Plant

 - Mercury Emissions:

-Rated at 61 megawatts, the first three units were built in 1955, 1966, and 1974.
-In 2006, MSU added another coal electric turbine, as well as a natural gas system.
-The plant burns 250,000 tons of coal a year, making it the largest on-campus coal-burning plant in the country.
+Rated at 100 megawatts, the first three units were built in 1955, 1966, and 1974.
+In 1993, MSU added another coal electric turbine, as well as a natural gas system.
+In 2006, the University added two more units powered by one boiler.
+The plant burned 250,000 tons of coal a year prior to conversion; it was then the largest on-campus coal-burning plant in the country.

 A website for the plant, which provides electricity and steam for the campus, describes the plant as follows: